kroyxt/elp-documentation/docs/faq/README.md

 The Encapsulated Language Project is creating a language that will store as much scientific and mathematical knowledge as possible.
 Naturally, this will result in an a priori language whose phonology, grammar and vocabulary will be consciously devised.

-## Is internationalisation more important than encapsulation?
+## Is internationalization more important than encapsulation?

 The aims and goals of the language state: